patrickzhou1234/project5/turnin/BobaJoint.txt

     */
     public static int pickYourFlavor(String[] flavors, Scanner in) {
         // prints prompt
         System.out.print("Hello customer!
-What flavor would you like? ");
+What flavor would you like?
+(Type in the exact name of the flavor its cAsE sEnSItIvE) ");
         // takes input for flavor
         String inp;
         inp = in.nextLine();